Romantic Things to Do in Ashland VA: The Center of the Universe

 New brew sample at Origin Beer Lab Ashland VA

 While the brewery focuses on core products, the Beer Lab goes a bit batty, with experimental concoctions like Pina Colada Beer infused with Pineapple, the red-hued Double IPA with Beet Sugar, and the malty oat-based Coffee Whip.
-Tastes are served in small lab beakers.
-Come in to sample possible future brews, and to offer your opinion.
+And, how cute is it that samples are served in small lab beakers?
+Come in to taste possible future brews, and to offer your opinion.
 Every comment helps.

 Outside of model and toy train shop in Ashland VA